 General ecological principles and the structure of various types of plant and animal communities.
-Includes field trips to representative
+Includes field trips to representative areas.

-Prerequisite: Courses 211, 251, or permission of the instructor.
+Prerequisites: Courses 211 and 251, or permission of instructor.

-Science Problems of Elementary Grades 500a
+500a Science Problems of Elementary Grades

 Development of constructive attitudes toward modern science in relation to problems in the elementary school.
 (Satisfies requirement for Education 584.)